 Regardless of her future plans or achievements, however, Helen will always be the girl who cleared the path for thousands of girls to pursue their wrestling dreams.
 She will always be America’s first female Olympic gold champion, the descendant of immigrants who made American history.

-Connie Mourtoupalas is an exhibitions curator.
-She has served as president of the National Hellenic Museum in Chicago and cultural attache at the Embassy of Greece in Washington, DC.
+Connie Mourtoupalas is an exhibitions curator and former president of the National Hellenic Museum in Chicago.